 “Are you okay?”
-He tried to not laugh, but couldn’t help it.
-Isabel almost buried under a heap of thick books that had toppled from the table next to where she had been sitting on the floor.
-She nodded, moved her straight black hair out of her eyes, and dragged herself into a sitting position.
+He tried to not laugh, but could not help it.
+Isabel was almost buried under a heap of thick books that had toppled from the table next to where she had been sitting on the floor.
+She nodded, moved her straight black hair out of her eyes, and dragged herself into a seated position.

 Isabel Rosalia Standish.
 Ben’s younger sister.
 The most beautiful girl in the whole town.
 The love of his life.
-Of course, he’d never said that out loud.
+Of course, he had never said that out loud.
 Not to her.
 Not to anybody.
 For god’s sake, he was just over 19.
 Wasn’t that too soon?

 Yet, he could never help the furious beating of his heart, or the flush of joy in his veins every time he saw her.

 He helped her up, then proceeded to assist her to put the books back in place.

 “It’s fine.
 I can do it.”
 She brushed his hand away and began to collect the books from the floor.
-“I was looking for a book, then the door startled me, and I jerked the table accidentally.”
+“I was looking for a book, then the door startled me, and I knocked the table accidentally.”

 “I’m sorry.”
 Brandon crouched beside her, watching her gloved hands arrange the books and put them back on the table.
 The study was the library of the house, stuffed with books of all kinds.
 Ben’s father was a psychiatrist while his mother was a therapist.
-It wasn’t unusual to find books scattered all around the house.
+It was not unusual to find books scattered all around the house.
 “I was looking for you.”

 “I figured.”
 Isabel rose to her feet, patting dust away from her bottom.
 Behind her, Brandon rose as well, smiling at the difference in their heights.
 They both were short; he was five feet nine inches while she was barely five feet.
 But beside him, Isabel looked even shorter.
 After his mother, she was the shortest woman he’d met so far.
 “Why are you here?”